hz0602/to-learn/valuable.md

    1. the way of mapping of the kernel and a normal process is distinctly different.
    2. the mapping address of the kernel defined in **kernel/memlayout.h**
    3. Example: Lab "Speed up system calls"
       * There is a more virtual address called **USYSCALL** for kernel, it's uesd to map each scheduled process's physical space of the pid.
       * When each process is created, we assign it a more space for its pid, and we will set pagetable.
 So we map that address with the kernel's **USYSCALL**.
       * There is a register for the current schelduld process's pagetable, as we say above, through this pagetable we can use **USYSCALL** to read the scheduled process's pid.
       * Therefore, the speeding up syscall just read the current process'pid through kernel's **USYSCALL** address instead of being trapped into kernel space.

-7. there kinds of event which cause transfer
+7. three kinds of event which cause transfer
    * system call
    * exception
    * interrupt

+8. the usual sequence of a trap
+   * a transfer of control into the kernel
+   * the kernel saves registers and other state of the original execution
+   * the kernel executes appropriate handler code
+   * the kernel restores the saved state from the trap
+   * the original code resumes where it left off

+9. figure out what features the hardware offers
+   * what hardware can do is just modifying the value of some registers when some specific things happen